Misterhex/Misterhex.github.io/_posts/2017-10-25-Kubernetes-Kops-Logging-And-Monitoring.md

 ## Background
 Recently, i am helping our client move their applications to containerized microservices.

 Moving to `docker` containers provide many benefits.
-However, docker alone does not allow us to orchestrate our containers in productions, so that we can horizontally scale our microservices across nodes to provide highly availablility and scalability.
+However, docker alone does not allow us to orchestrate our containers in productions.
 To solve that problem, we need a container platform/orchestrator technology.
 We adopted `kubernetes` as our containers orchestrator of choice.
+Kubernetes allow us to horizontally scale our microservices across nodes to provide highly availablility and scalability.

-In this post, i would like to document how we are running `kubernetes` in production.
+In this post, i would like to document how we are explored the various orchestrator options and how we are running `kubernetes` in production.

 ## KOPS ( Kubernetes Operation)